o1-labs/proof-systems/book/specifications/kimchi/template.md

 {sections.constraint_system}

-### Prover & Verifier Index
+### Prover Index

 Both the prover and the verifier index, besides the common parts described above, are made out of pre-computations which can be used to speed up the protocol.

-We shy away from specifying exactly what these pre-computations can be in this specification.

-TODO: should we though?
+These pre-computations are optimizations, in the context of normal proofs, but they are necessary for recursion.

+{sections.prover_index}

+## Verifier Index

+Same as the prover index, we have a number of pre-computations as part of the verifier index.

+{sections.verifier_index}

 ## Proof